dawooduser/cyberSpeedMobileAppAssignment/README.md

 here's the link
 https://github.com/dawooduser/cyberSpeedMElectronReactAppAssignment
-Framwork using Electron js + React js all desktop plateform capabilities like MAC, Window and Linux
+Framwork using Electron js + React js all desktop plateform supported like MAC, Window and Linux

 # Troubleshooting